DevonAir Radio in Crisis

 • The internal disputes and leadership changes, combined with the public airing of these issues, likely created a tense work environment.
 Employees may have felt demoralised by the lack of clear direction and the departure of key figures whom they trusted.

-• The ongoing rumours about Davenport’s potential exit and the uncertainty around new leadership would have compounded feelings of instability and insecurity among the station’s employees.
+• The ongoing rumours about Devonport’s potential exit and the uncertainty around new leadership would have compounded feelings of instability and insecurity among the station’s employees.

 2. Local Media Involvement: